 Melaleuca irbyana is classified as a threatened species in both NSW and Queensland.

 In our garden plants are grown as foreground specimens in garden beds.
 Growth habit, foliage and flowers are all attractive features.
-Tip pruning is appreciated.
+Tip pruning helps to shpae plants and make foliage much more dense.
+They grow naturally in heavier (clay-based) or alluvial to sandstone, poorly-drained soils and so may need this requirement to do well.
+They likley benefit from additional water in dry times.

 Propagate from seed and cuttings.